-The teak tree (Tectona grandis) grows in the forests of the Indian Subcontinent and Southeast Asia.
+The teak tree (Tectona grandis) grows in the Indian Subcontinent and Southeast Asia.
 It enjoys great popularity due to its good looks and high durability, playing a prominent role in outdoor furniture.
-Due to its high demand, this wood is not easily available.
-Another plus point of teak is the natural oil that teak produces.
+Due to its high demand, this wood is not readily available.
+Another plus point of Teak is the natural oil that Teak produces.

-The natural oil of teak makes it fairly water-resistant and also resistant to insects, rot, and decay.
+The natural oil of Teak makes it somewhat water-resistant and resistant to insects, rot, and decay.
 Teak takes on polish easily, and the beautiful, natural grain of the wood gets enhanced by applying a suitable finish to it.

-Teak is a fairly hard wood with a Janka hardness of 2,330.
-This makes it an extremely strong wood, and in combination with its weather resistance, it becomes suitable for beach and poolside furniture.
-On the contrary, most of the teak that you get today is likely to be new, and from plantations where it is carefully cultivated.
+Teak is a fairly hardwood with a Janka hardness of 2,330.
+This makes it solid wood, and in combination with its weather resistance, it becomes suitable for beach and poolside furniture.
+On the contrary, most of the Teak you get today is likely new and from plantations where it is carefully cultivated.